Higher Siegel--Weil formula for unitary groups: the non-singular terms: Introduction

 The classical Siegel--Weil formula (\cite{Siegel1951, Weil1965}) relates the special values of Siegel--Eisenstein series on the symplectic group (resp. the unitary group) to theta functions, which are generating series of representation numbers of quadratic (resp.
 Hermitian) forms over number fields.
 In particular, by exploiting the factorization of the non-singular Fourier coefficients into a product of local terms, one arrives at Siegel's formula for representation numbers of global quadratic or Hermitian forms in terms of local representation densities.

 In \cite{Kudla1997} Kudla began to study an arithmetic version of the Siegel--Weil formula and he discovered a relation between an ``arithmetic theta function'' --- a generating series of arithmetic cycles on an integral model of a Shimura curve---and the first central derivative of a Siegel--Eisenstein series on $\Sp_4$.
 In a series of papers, Kudla and Rapoport developed this paradigm by defining the non-singular terms of a generating series of special cycles on suitable integral models of Shimura varieties for $\SO(n-1,2)$ with $n\leq 4$ and for all $\U(n-1,1)$.
 Of particular relevance to our paper, in \cite{KRI, KRII} Kudla and Rapoport defined the sought-after special cycles on integral models of unitary Shimura varieties, now known as \emph{Kudla--Rapoport cycles}, and conjectured a relationship to the non-singular Fourier coefficients of the central derivative of the Siegel--Eisenstein series.
-Their conjecture has been recently proved by Li and one of us \cite{LZ1}; we also refer to the introduction of \cite{LZ1} for a more detailed account of recent advances in some other related directions.
+Their conjecture has been recently proved by Li and one of us \cite{LZ1}; we also refer to the introduction of \cite{LZ1} for a more detailed account of recent advances in some other related directions (see also \cite{LZ2} for the orthogonal analog).
+With the Kudla--Rapoport conjecture proved in \cite{LZ1} and its archimedean counterpart proved by Liu \cite{Liu11} and independently by Garcia and Sankaran \cite{GS19} as some of the key ingredients, Li and Liu \cite{LL1,LL2} have recently proved an arithmetic Rallis inner product formula relating the height pairing of the generating series to the first derivative of L-functions for unitary groups, from which they deduced cases of Beilinson--Bloch conjecture for certain high rank motives.

-In this paper and its sequel we study a function field analogue of the arithmetic Siegel--Weil formula, for unitary groups.
-In particular, we will construct special cycles on the moduli space of unitary shtukas.
-Then we prove the analogue of the Kudla-Rapoport conjecture for derivatives of {\em arbitrary order} at the center of the Siegel--Eisenstein series, relating the {\em non-singular} Fourier coefficients of such higher derivatives to the degrees of special cycles.
-In the sequel, we will construct the complete generating series of special cycles (including singular terms) and give evidence for their modularity.
+In this paper we study a function field analogue of the arithmetic Siegel--Weil formula, for unitary groups.
+In particular, we will construct special cycles on the moduli space of hermitian shtukas with arbitrary number of legs.
+Then we formulate and prove the analogue of the Kudla-Rapoport conjecture for derivatives of {\em arbitrary order} at the center of the Siegel--Eisenstein series, relating the {\em non-singular} Fourier coefficients of such higher derivatives to the degrees of special cycles.
+We remark that the proofs here follow a completely different strategy than in \cite{LZ1}.

+In the sequel \cite{FYZ2}, we will construct the complete generating series of special cycles (including singular terms) and give evidence for their modularity.